sdroege/gstreamer-rs/docs/gstreamer/docs.md

 Feature: `v1_10`

 ## `stream`
-adress of variable to store the stream
+address of variable to store the stream
 <!-- impl Event::fn parse_stream_collection -->
 Retrieve new `StreamCollection` from STREAM_COLLECTION event `self`.